Ant-C-tech/kottans-frontend/README.md

 ### Learn HTML - Codeacademy course

-- One thing that was new to me: in this course for me was very interesting to have known more about forms.
+- *One thing that was new to me*: in this course for me was very interesting to have known more about forms.
 It turns there were many possibility with this elements about which I even did not hear.
-- One thing that surprised me: input-tag can support RegExp - guys, nothing can surprise me today any more.
+- *One thing that surprised me*: input-tag can support RegExp - guys, nothing can surprise me today any more.
 It is very cool news.
-- One thing I intend to use in the future: RegExp with input-tag.
+- *One thing I intend to use in the future*: RegExp with input-tag.

 ### Learn CSS - Codeacademy course

-- One thing that was new to me: when I studied CSS, browsers support of Grid layout was not high and there weren't a lot of education materials in Russian, so I didn't practice with this wonderful features enough.
+- *One thing that was new to me*: when I studied CSS, browsers support of Grid layout was not high and there weren't a lot of education materials in Russian, so I didn't practice with this wonderful features enough.
 Now, I think I have closed this problem in my education with this CodeAcademy course.
-- One thing that surprised me: all the course was interesting and useful but there is no thing surprise for me.
+- *One thing that surprised me*: all the course was interesting and useful but there is no thing surprise for me.
-- One thing I intend to use in the future: formerly I studied it but forget it - "inline-flex" value for "display" - now I will use this value more often.
+- *One thing I intend to use in the future*: formerly I studied it but forget it - "inline-flex" value for "display" - now I will use this value more often.

 <details><summary>My results</summary>
 <p>